Stephen Sizer: Christian and Jewish responses

-Sizer's book, 'Christian Zionism: Road Map to Armageddon? was commended by some Christians who embrace covenant theology, such as John Stott (Stott's essay "The Place of Israel" is included in Sizer's book Zion's Christian Soldiers?"), R. C. Lucas, Gary M. Burge, Gilbert Bilezikian, and Paul Copan.
+Sizer's book, Christian Zionism: Road Map to Armageddon? was commended by some Christians who embrace covenant theology, such as John Stott (Stott's essay "The Place of Israel" is included in Sizer's book Zion's Christian Soldiers?), Gary M. Burge, Gilbert Bilezikian, and Paul Copan.

 Some reviews of Road Map to Armageddon? have been highly critical.
 A Christian opponent of Sizer, Bible teacher David Pawson, wrote a book Defending Christian Zionism - in response to Stephen Sizer and John Stott.
 Pawson has said of Sizer: "I am grateful to Stephen Sizer for drawing attention to the legitimate criticisms of dispensational Zionism.
 He has rendered a service to the cause of Zionism which was needed."
 Pawson debated with Sizer on Premier Christian Radio.

 Other Christian authors who have criticised Sizer include Barry Horner and Paul Wilkinson, leaders of Christian missions to the Jewish people such as Mike Moore (General Secretary of Christian Witness to Israel) and Tony Higton.
 Later, having met Sizer, Tony Higton largely retracted his view and wrote:Sizer is right to criticize the serious failings of some Christian Zionism.
 I agree with him in rejecting the following errors which are held by many Christian Zionists: Lack of godly compassion for the Palestinians, and of concern for their human rights and about their legitimate aspirations.
 A negative attitude toward Palestinians, and Arabs in general, to the point of racism.
 Uncritical support for Israel (a secular, sinful state like any other), justifying all its actions against the Palestinians.

 British journalist Melanie Phillips has criticised Sizer and has condemned him in her writings.
 The historian Geoffrey Alderman has also criticized Sizer, accusing him of masking his "religious prejudices" in "academic guise."
 Jewish converts to Christianity such as Aaron Abramson and Jacob Prasch have disagreed with Sizer's views.